Peru Travel

 • Avoid drinking and driving completely when in Peru.
 If you know you are going to be drinking, use public transportation.

-• Driving in Peru at night can be dangerous because roads are sometimes not well lit and vehicles may not have the proper safety lights.
-When possible, only drive during the daylight hours when in Peru.
+• Driving in Peru at night can be dangerous because roads are sometimes not well-lit, and vehicles may not have the proper safety lights.
+When possible, only drive during daylight hours in Peru.

 • Unless it is specifically marked that you are allowed to do so, never turn right on a red light when driving in Peru.